Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Methodology

 \section{Methodology}

-We propose \textbf{ReDI}, a structured \acl{QU} framework that employs \acp{LLM} to systematically process complex queries through three distinct stages: (i)~\textbf{intent reasoning and decomposition}, where the query is analyzed and broken down into focused sub-queries; (ii)~\textbf{sub-query interpretation generation}, where each sub-query is enriched with additional contextual information and alternative phrasings; and (iii)~\textbf{retrieval results fusion}, where each enriched sub-query is independently retrieved, and their results are combined through a special fusion strategy into a final ranking.
-Below, we detail each component of \textbf{ReDI}.
+We propose \textbf{ReDI}, a structured \acl{QU} model that employs \acp{LLM} to systematically process complex queries through three distinct stages: (i)~\textbf{intent reasoning and decomposition}, where the query is analyzed and broken down into focused sub-queries; (ii)~\textbf{sub-query interpretation generation}, where each sub-query is enriched with alternative phrasings and additional contextual information; and (iii)~\textbf{retrieval result fusion}, where each enriched sub-query is independently retrieved, and their results are combined through a fusion strategy into a final ranking.
+Figure~\ref{fig:method_main_pic} illustrates the overall workflow of ReDI.
+Below, we detail each component.

-\subsection{Intent Reasoning and Query Decomposition}
+\subsection{Intent reasoning and query decomposition}

-Complex queries frequently encompass multiple implicit sub-intents and require multi-hop information retrieval from various sources\cite{wolfson-etal-2020-break}.
-Treating these queries as a single retrieval unit often leads to incomplete results\cite{10.1145/1498759.1498766}.
+Complex queries frequently encompass multiple implicit sub-intents and require multi-hop \ac{IR} from various sourc\-es~\cite{wolfson-etal-2020-break}.
+Treating these queries as a single retrieval unit often leads to incomplete results~\cite{10.1145/1498759.1498766}.
 To mitigate this, we first explicitly identify the underlying intent of the original query and decompose it into targeted, independently retrievable sub-queries.

-Specifically, given a complex, multi-faceted query $q$, we first prompt an \ac{LLM} to uncover what the user fundamentally seeks.
-By \textbf{reasoning} about the core intent, the model identifies whether the query is composed of several smaller questions or logical components.
-We then guide the model to dynamically \textbf{decompose} the original query into a set of clear, concise, and independent sub-queries $\mathcal{Q} = \{q_1$, $q_2$, \dots, $q_m\}$, each corresponding to a specific aspect of the overall information need.
+Specifically, given a query $q_i \in \mathcal{Q}$, we first prompt an \ac{LLM} to uncover what the user fundamentally seeks.
+By \textbf{reasoning} about the core intent, the model identifies whether the query is composed of multiple sub-intents or logical components.
+We then guide the model to dynamically \textbf{decompose} $q_i$ into a set of clear, concise, and independent sub-queries $S_i = \{s_1$, $s_2$, \dots, $s_m\}$, each corresponding to a specific aspect of the overall information need.
 This explicit decomposition ensures thorough coverage of the multi-hop or multi-faceted nature inherent in complex queries, enabling targeted retrieval of documents relevant to each distinct facet.
-As illustrated in Figure~\ref{fig:method_main_pic}, given the query ``Should I divest my holdings in Company A before next quarter’s earnings?'', \textbf{ReDI} first identifies the core intent as assessing Company A's investment risk.
-It then decomposes the query into four focused sub-questions associated with different intents, such as ``A's Production Challenges'' and ``Market Competition''.
-By handling and retrieving each sub-query individually, the retrieval system efficiently gathers comprehensive documents covering the overall information needs of the original query.